jgaa/RESTinCurl/Readme.md

 Using *RESTinCurl* is simple.

-You build a query, and privide a functor that gets called when the request finish (or fail).
+You build a query, and provide a functor that gets called when the request finish (or fail).

 Example: